Hostess At Heart

 Fried Dressing Patties recipe is a delicious way to use up Thanksgiving dressing leftovers.

-They’re quick and easy to make and are the perfect side dish to any meal.
+They’re quick and easy to make and are the perfect side dish for any meal.
 You’ll feel good about repurposing leftovers instead of throwing them out when the family refuses one more spoonful!

 Our Thanksgiving Dressing Recipe is one of our most requested dishes over the holidays.